-“The results were quite promising,” said Karen Christman, a bioengineer at the University of California, San Diego (85090MF) and author of an article that accompanied the study.
+“The results were quite promising,” said Karen Christman, a bioengineer at the University of California, San Diego (85090MF:US) and author of an article that accompanied the study.
 With development, the treatment could be used to enable people who would otherwise be bedridden to recover.
 “You could significantly improve quality of life,” she said.

 About 785,000 Americans will suffer a heart attack for the first time and 470,000 will have a recurrent attack this year, Christman wrote.

 The researchers found a way to administer VEGF safely using technology, said Benoit Bruneau, who is associate director at the San Francisco-based Gladstone Institute for Cardiovascular Disease and wasn’t involved in the research.